pytest-dev/pytest/doc/en/how-to/capture-stdout-stderr.rst

 How to capture stdout/stderr output
 =========================================================

-Pytest can intercept stdout and stderr.
-Using the `--capture=` command-line argument (described below) allows pytest to add captured output to reports generated after tests.
-The reports can customized by `-r` (described below).
+Pytest can intercept stdout and stderr by using the ``--capture=`` command-line or argument or by using fixtures.
+The flag ``--capture=`` configures reporting, whereas the fixtures offer somewhat more granular control and allow inspection during testing.
+The reports can customized with the `-r flag <../reference/reference.html#command-line-flags>`_.

-Built-in fixtures (also described below) can be passed to tests as arguments to capture stdout and stderr and make it accessible to the developer during the test for inspection.
-It will not be available for reports if it is captured, unless it is re-printed with capturing turned off (see below).

 Default stdout/stderr/stdin capturing behaviour
 ---------------------------------------------------------